nhn/tui.placeholder/README.md

 Placeholder
 ===============
-Placeholder component<br>
+Placeholder Component<br>

-Generate custom 'placeholder' on browsers not supported native 'placeholder' property.
+Generate virtual placeholders on the browser don't support native 'placeholder' property.

 ## Feature
-* All 'input' tags that have 'placeholder' property display placeholder's value.
+* All 'input' tags have 'placeholder' property display placeholder's value.
 * When select the 'input' tag, placeholder's value don't disappear.
-* When enter content in the 'input' tag, placeholder's value disappear.
+* When insert content in the 'input' tag, placeholder's value disappear.
 * When remove content in the 'input' tag, placeholder's value appear.

 ## Documentation